1940–41 Washington State Cougars men's basketball team

 Washington State advanced to the eight-team NCAA tournament in Kansas City; they defeated Creighton and Arkansas to advance to the final, but lost to Wisconsin by five points.

-This remains the most successful season for Cougar men's basketball; WSU has made five NCAA tournament appearances since (1980, 1983, 1994, 2007, 2008), and the best result is the Sweet Sixteen in 2008.
+This remains the most successful season for Cougar men's basketball; WSU has made six NCAA tournament appearances since (1980, 1983, 1994, 2007, 2008, 2024), and the best result is the Sweet Sixteen in 2008.